cuongkane/blog/posts/2024/05/django_project_architecture.md

 Continue with the sample problem that I mentioned in the previous part.

-We have a service with 2 smaller applications: `charts` and `alerts`.
+We have a service contains smaller applications: `charts` and `alerts`.

 - `charts` will have Rest APIs to get/list/create/update/delete chart objects.